Lesbian literature: First lesbian-focused presses

-The first lesbian publisher devoted to publishing lesbian and feminist books was Daughters, Inc. in Plainfield, Vermont, which published Rubyfruit Jungle by Rita Mae Brown in 1973.
-Naiad Press, followed, which published the seminal lesbian romance novel Curious Wine (1983) by Katherine V. Forrest and many other books.
+Naiad Press followed, which published the seminal lesbian romance novel Curious Wine (1983) by Katherine V. Forrest and many other books.
+Naiad became the largest and most profitable lesbian press and published a wide range of genre fiction.
+Barbara Grier, the press's co-founder, was sometimes criticized for not focusing on more academic content, but Grier argued that her press produced books people wanted or needed to read, especially working-class women and teenagers.
 The press closed in 2003 after 31 years.
-Naiad co-founder Barbara Grier handed off her books and operation to a newly established press, Bella Books.
+Grier handed off her books and operation to a newly established press, Bella Books.
 Established in 2001, Bella Books acquired the Naiad Press backlist, including the majority of works by Jane Rule and all the works of Karin Kallmaker.
 Their catalogue includes over 300 titles of lesbian romance, lesbian mystery and erotica.